-2017 Homecoming King and QueenA week of Homecoming activities at WVU culminated today (Oct.
-14) with the crowning of Morgan Cunningham and Charlie Hageboeck as the 2017 king and queen.
+2018 Homecoming King and QueenA week of Homecoming activities at WVU culminated today (Oct.
+6) with the crowning of Douglas Ernest, Jr. and Kendra Lobban, as the 2018 king and queen.

 Cunningham, a member of the Honors College, is a senior chemical engineering major minoring in business administration from Richmond, Virginia.
 She serves as the Panhellenic vice president of education and vice president of the American Institute of Chemical Engineers (AIChE).
 She is a member of the Society of Women Engineers (SWE), Omega Chi Epsilon and Chi Omega Direction of Friendship.
 Cunningham is the recipient of the WVU Academic Excellence Scholarship and the Statler College of Engineering and Mineral Resource Academic Scholarship.
 She is sponsored by Chi Omega sorority.

 Lobban, a member of the Honors College, is a senior finance major minoring in political science and pre-law and legal studies from Morgantown.
 She is a member of the Order of Omega, Mountaineer Maniacs, Beta Gamma Sigma International Honorary Society, and member and former president of Chi Omega.
 She is also the vice president of recruitment for the West Virginia University Panhellenic Association.
 Lobban has maintained a 4.0 grade-point average and is the recipient of the PROMISE Scholarship and Mountaineer Scholarship.
 She also works as teaching assistant and office assistant in the College of Business and Economics.
 She is sponsored by Chi Omega sorority.